top of page

 A Quick Look Back: The 2002 IDA Definition

-That definition did a lot of good.
-It brought dyslexia into the spotlight and helped shape special education law and awareness.
+This definition did important work.
+It brought widespread attention to dyslexia and helped shape special education laws and evidence-based reading instruction.

-But over time, researchers noticed that not everyone with dyslexia fits that description perfectly.
-Some children had additional language challenges, and new studies revealed that reading difficulties exist along a spectrum rather than as an all-or-nothing condition.
+However, over time, researchers noticed that not every learner with dyslexia fits the exact profile described in 2002.
+Some students had additional language challenges beyond phonology, and new research showed that reading difficulties exist on a continuum rather than being an all-or-nothing condition.

 A teacher works with a small group of young students around a classroom table, all smiling and engaged in reading and writing activities.
 The large purple text “2025” appears over the image, symbolizing the year of the updated IDA dyslexia definition featured in the blog post “What Changed in the 2025 IDA Dyslexia Definition, and Why Does It Matter?”